 - Pupils who engage with trespassers can be spotted and asked to speak to a teacher immediately

-- Facial recognition surveillance cameras can be used to monitor the site for known criminals, gangs from rival schools and more.
+- Facial recognition surveillance cameras can monitor the site for known criminals, gangs from rival schools and more.

 However, using CCTV in this way is only part of the battle in keeping authorised visitors from entering a school.

 To increase security, and reduce unauthorised access, we’d recommend investing in an effective access control system.

 The benefits of access control for schools are vast.